Tell Us A Little About Yourself?

 Like most locals I served my time at the Shipyard but I hated it and left as soon as I got my indentures.
 I then moved to Sellafield but left through boredom after six years.

 I began working on Gas Turbine controls with John Brown’s (builders of QEII) and got the chance to travel to Malaysia with them as a Senior Field Engineer.
 I had the travelling bug and toured the world for 12 years.
+My favourite locations?
+Australia, Malaysia, India, Hong Kong, Singapore & Taiwan from my days in the Hong Kong office.
+Taiwan has to be my favourite, as the people were so helpful and friendly, plus my family came out for most of their summer holidays!
+In Europe?
+It’s got to be Finland & Norway.

-Whilst working in China I was head hunted by GE and worked as senior Technical Advisor until a car smash ended my ‘hands on’ days and I became a warranty manager then Contract Manager.
+Whilst working in China I was head hunted by GE and worked as senior Technical Advisor until a car smash ended my ‘hands on’ days and I became a Warranty Manager then Contract Manager.
 Finally my illness meant enforced medical retirement in 2006.

 What Kind Of Music Do You Like?